+ JUMP TO RECIPE

 Raspberries are one of the nicest fruit to bake with – I’ve made muffins and muffers, tarts and friands.
 Just DON’T WASH THEM.
 I know, germs and whoever-was-handling-them and all-the-pesticides-they-carry but I think all that cannot outbalance sorry soggy fruit you end up with if you do wash them.
 Inspect them.
 If they look good, throw them in.
 If you’ve grown them, don’t even think about washing.
-(Unless lots of cats have suddenly got to the altitude of crapping over raspberry canes).
+We live in an overly sterile environment anyway.

 I have a sneaking suspicion that you can just beat whole eggs with sugar in this recipe, and then proceed with butter and flour, but so far I’ve always done it like below.
-Do let me know what happens if you skip the ‘separate egg whites and beat them before adding yolks’ stage.
+If you experiment with beating whole eggs, which will make this a ludicrously easy recipe, do let me know how it goes in the comments below!

 - 4 large eggs, separated